![]() |

 Henry built a log cabin on some of his land in the 1830s.
 He used timbers from the large pines on his land.
 Clearing land for farming was important.
 Henry and his bride, Martha Patsy Bagley, lived here after their marriage.

 One of Delaney's brothers was Thomas Haywood Sasser.
-Thomas' daughter Minnie married Josiah Stancil, Delaney's son.
+Thomas's daughter Minnie married Josiah Stancil, Delaney's son.
 They had nine children.
 Thomas' daughter Mattie married Calvin Holt.
 Calvin and Mattie had Calvin Jr. and Doris among other children.

 Delaney had jet black hair and brown eyes.
 She was petite, just a bit over 5 feet tall.
 She was a weaver.
 In 1858, she wove a beautiful purple, brown, cream tapestry in the Cross of Tennessee pattern on a 4-harness loom.
 It survives today and is displayed each year by the Tobacco Farm Life Museum in Kenly, NC.
 It can be seen in the 1902 Reunion Photo on the far right.
 It was hung over the log smoke house to dress up the photo.